What is Molluscum contagiosum?

 A study in Pediatric Dermatology showed lesions completely resolved in approximately 50% of children within 12 months and in 70% within 18 months.
 Treatment did not shorten the time to resolution.
-This study further supports the idea that treatment is not always needed since the body's immune system will eventually attack the lesions; however, this can take months to years and when lesions become numerous, they are much harder to treat and can activate the immune system, leading to a diffuse pruritic rash.
+This study further supports the idea that treatment is not always needed since the body's immune system will eventually attack the lesions; however, this can take months to years.
+When lesions become numerous, they are much harder to treat and can activate the immune system, leading to a diffuse pruritic rash.

-In children, we typically treat with cantharidin (the blistering beetle juice), which will form a superficial blister of the skin.
+In children, we typically treat with cantharidin (blistering beetle juice), which forms a superficial blister of the skin.
 The intracellular viral particles are removed when the blister roof sloughs off.
-Side effects include, but are not limited to: pigment alteration of the skin and scarring, which can occur with or without active treatment from the molluscum.
+Side effects include (but are not limited to): pigment alteration of the skin and scarring, which can occur with or without active treatment from the molluscum.